tikkikkit21/LinkedInLearning/Misc/Unity2DAdventureGame/REAMDE.md

     - Set *Transition Duration (%)* to 0
     - Uncheck *Can Transition to Self*
     - Down in *Conditions*, click "+" and assign to a number with *Equals*

+## Creating a Player
+### Create a Player Prefab
+- A <u>prefab</u> is like a template for a game object
+- Create a new folder called *Prefabs*
+    - Drag game objects from the hierarchy to this folder
+    - Automatically creates a prefab
+- Some important properties:
+    - Changing source prefab (the one in the *Prefab* folder) will change all
+    - Changing a prefab game object in the scene will only affect that game object
+    - If we wanted to apply the changes to all, click *Apply* in the *Inspector*

+### Add Collision to Player
+- To add some physics to the player, we can add a *Rigidbody 2D*
+    - This will add things like gravity
+- Sometimes we want to change settings
+    - We can tweak settings in the game object inspector
+    - But this only affects that specific game object
+- We can make global changes with `Edit > Project Settings > Physics 2D`
+- To add collision logic, we use a *Box Collider 2D*
+    - Need to add to both player and the ground
+- There are other colliders we can use
+    - For example, the *Polygon 2D*
+    - This allows us to add colliders to non-rectangular shapes
+    - There's an "Edit Collider" button that allows us to edit the boundaries
+    - Adds more realistic collisions

+### Clean Up the Player
+- Box colliders are great but they can be clunky sometimes
+    - Easily gets caught on other tiles
+    - Doesn't easily account for transparency in sprite art
+- Another option is the *Circle Collider 2D*
+    - Draws a circle instead of box around the game object
+    - Good idea to freeze Z so it doesn't roll on slopes
+- We can add some more physics by creating a physics <u>material</u>
+    - Create a "Materials" folder
+    - Go to `Create > 2D > Physics Material 2D`
+    - You can modify the friction and bounciness settings
+- Drag the new material into the *Circle Collider 2D*
+- Sometimes the game object will have a stuttering effect when it's resting on an object
+    - To remedy this, go back to the global settings
+    - Change *Velocity Threshold* to 2